chrisnweb/Bitcoin-Price-Predictions/README.md

 #### 3. Build the model – Train and test the model with the optimized parameters
 #### 4. Forecasting/Predicting the future prices

-Dataset overview
+### Dataset overview
-•	Our dataset comes from Yahoo Finance.
-We downloaded and saved as an csv file.
+ * Our dataset comes from [Yahoo Finance](https://finance.yahoo.com/quote/BTC-USD?p=BTC-USD) We downloaded and saved as an csv file.
 It covered historical data from 2014-11-20 to 2020-05-31.
-•	We loaded the data and converting it to a pandas dataframe.
+ * We loaded the data and converting it to a pandas dataframe.
-•	The data is quite simple as it contains the date, open, high, low, close, adj_close, and volume.
+ * The data is quite simple as it contains the date, open, high, low, close, adj_close, and volume.
-•	We mainly used the “Close” price for the model.
+ * We mainly used the “Close” price for the model.
-•	Before building the model, we performed a data pre-processing.
+ * Before building the model, we performed a data pre-processing.

-Data pre-processing/preparation
+### Data pre-processing/preparation

-•	Data splitting
+* Data splitting
   - Creating a 60-days prediction
   - Splitting into train and test set

 •	Data scaling
 -	Scale the dataset because LSTM models are scale sensitive
 -	We use the MinMaxScaler from scikit learn